Sheeples/photo-culler/README.md

 # Photo Culler

 A local desktop-style app for culling photos fast.
-Works like Tinder — swipe or press arrow keys to keep or reject photos one by one.
+Swipe or press arrow keys to keep or reject photos one by one.
 When you're done, it shows you exactly which files to delete and can delete them for you with a single click.

 Runs entirely on your machine.
 No cloud, no account, no internet required.